 Housing costs are quite high in Ireland relative to the United States.
 For a second, ignore the pricey cities.
-The expense of a furnished one-bedroom apartment in an average area would cost you around $2,000 a month.
-Prepare to pay rates equivalent to London or New York City, if you prefer to live in an affluent neighborhood.
+The expense of your accommodation (rent) in an average area would cost you range between IEP 488 to IEP 600 a month.
+Prepare to pay rates equivalent to London or New York City, if you prefer to live in an affluent neighbourhood.

 Accommodation on Campus

-At a university in Ireland, the average cost of living in Ireland on campus varies from $685-$875 per week.
+At a university in Ireland, the average cost of living in Ireland on campus varies.
 Bearing in mind that every day you would get your meals prepared for you, services are included and you would more definitely drive less than you would if you stayed off-campus.
 Still, with dining out, insurance care, the cell bill, and movies, you would always need to budget.

 Living in Student Accommodation

 Ireland has an academic sector that is top-tier.
 If you’re an ex-pat from EU/EEA Countries or Switzerland or a resident who resides inside the boundaries of the nation has free public education.
 Keep in mind that not all undergraduate courses offered are free of cost.
-The cost of food, clothing, travel, and other costs are expected to be paid by students.
-This total is projected to be around $450 a year and almost twice for secondary education.
+The cost of food, clothing, travel and other costs are expected to be paid by students.

 Health Insurance in Ireland